ghc/ghc/docs/users_guide/exts/nullary_type_classes.rst

     :since: 7.8.1

-    Allows the use definition of type classes with no parameters.
+    Allow use and definition of type classes with no parameters.
 This extension has been replaced by :extension:`MultiParamTypeClasses`.